nextflow-io/nextflow/docs/vscode.md

 The extension highlights source code in red for errors and yellow for warnings.

-To view all diagnostics for the workspace, open the "Problems" tab.
+To view all diagnostics for the workspace, open the **Problems** tab.
 Here, you can search for diagnostics by diagnostic message, filename, and more.

 ### Hover hints